AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-GeneticAlgorithm/08-GeneticAlgorithm.markdown

 The first part of the book is about neural network, a computational metaphor for how the brain operates.
 In this second part, we will focus on evolution in general.
 Genetic algorithm are a computational metaphor of how evolution naturally happens.

+This chapter is self-contained: we therefore expect a reader familiar with Pharo to fully enjoy this chapter, even without reading any previous chapters.

 ## Natural Evolution Inspired Algorithms

 We, as humans beings, are the result of a few thousands years of evolution.
 Biological evolution refers to some alteration of the heritable characteristics of biological populations over successive generations.
 Most of the characteristics are the expressions of genes that are passed on from parent to offspring during reproduction.

-The Darwinian Natural Selection_ stipulates that in oder to have a natural evolution, the evolution mechanism needs to support:
+The _Darwinian Natural Selection_ stipulates that in order to have a natural evolution, the evolution mechanism needs to support:

 - _Heredity_: a child receives a number of properties from its parents.
 In particular, if parents are robust and can live long enough, then the child should too.
 - _Variation_: some variation may be introduced in children.
 As such, children should not be identical copy of their parents.
 - _Selection_: some members of a population must have the opportunity to be parents, and have offspring in order to pass their genetic information.
 The selection is typically referred to as "survival of the fittest".

 Computer scientists have produced a number of algorithms that simulate evolution.
 For example:

 - _ant colony optimization_ is based on the idea that ant are foraging by pheromone communication to form a path.
 Such algorithm is suitable for graph-related problems
 - _Bees algorithm_ is based on the honey bees foraging behavior.
 Such algorithm is suitable for scheduling and ordering problems.

 We will focus on _genetic algorithm_ (GA).
 It is an evolutionary algorithm that simulate the evolution of DNA information across a population.
 Genetic algorithm has three important properties that we will exploit in the book:

 - GA is efficient to solve optimization problem,
 - GA is easy implemented and does not require a strong theoretical background,
 - GA can be easily combined with neural networks.
 We will go into details in the third part of the book.